GervinFung/gitignored/README.md

 An Offline-first CLI application that let the developer generate various `.gitignore` templates

-The templates are taken from the web application [Gitignored](https://gitignored.vercel.app), which is the GUI application of this application, check out the [repository](https://github.com/Gitignored-App/web) if you are interested
+The templates are taken from the web application [Gitignored](https://gitignored.vercel.app), which is the GUI application of this application.
+The TUI application is available [here](https://crates.io/crates/gitignored-cli)

 **Side note**:
 The GUI application takes the templates from [gitignore](https://github.com/github/gitignore) of Github